umbertocicero/privacy/CoolLog/privacy-policy.md

 ## Permissions

-Cocktail Twist asks for several permissions.
+This app asks for several permissions.
 The current set of permissions that are requested is:

 - android.permission.CALL_PHONE
 - android.permission.INTERNET